Approved: Custom House, London's Historic Tariff Building To Become Hotel and Public Venue

 The new-look terrace of Custom House, part of proposals for the site's remodelling.
 Image: Orms and Secchi Smith

-The historic Custom House between London and Tower Bridges is set to become a hotel, with public spaces.
+Planning permission has been approved to transform the historic Custom House between London and Tower Bridges into a hotel, with public spaces.

 The neo-classical building on Lower Thames Street has stood empty since 2021, when it was vacated by HMRC.
-Now, a planning application would see it turned into a 170-bedroom hotel, with spas and pools and the like.
+Now, after getting the green light from the City of London, it will be turned into a 170-bedroom hotel, with spas and pools and the like.

-Importantly, the building would also include significant spaces for the general public.
-Under the proposals drawn up by Orms and Richard Griffiths Architects, the venue would see "a new public ground-floor route through the former King’s Warehouse which will be brought to life by dynamic historic displays, a series of galleries and an exhibition/engagement space in the West Wing, and a curated historical library within the former Tide Waiter’s Room".
+Importantly, the building will also include significant spaces for the general public.
+Under the plans drawn up by Orms and Richard Griffiths Architects, the venue will see "a new public ground-floor route through the former King’s Warehouse which will be brought to life by dynamic historic displays, a series of galleries and an exhibition/engagement space in the West Wing, and a curated historical library within the former Tide Waiter’s Room".

 Custom House in London